 - Mr. Madan transitioned from Managing (Executive) Director to Non-Executive Chairman on 24 March 2010.
-Mr. Khan transitioned from Executive Director to a Non-Executive Director on 30 April 2010. - Mr. Johnson transitioned from Executive Director to a Non-Executive Director on 30 April 2010.
+Mr. Khan transitioned from Executive Director to a Non-Executive Director on 30 April 2010. - Mr. Khan transitioned from Executive Director to a Non-Executive Director on 30 April 2010.
+Mr. Johnson transitioned from Executive Director to a Non-Executive Director on 30 April 2010.